Head Coach: Dave Bennett, D.L.Bennett08@gmail.com

 You will find the team calendar with all practices and games, rosters, pictures, videos and more.
 Enjoy!

-There are limited roster spots open for this team!
-We are looking for a few advanced players who want to play in college and compete on one of the best teams in the nation against the top programs in the most competitive tournaments in front of hundreds of college coaches.
-Tryouts start the day after memorial day so register now for tryouts if you are new to Madlax.
+There are very limited roster spots open for this team!
+We are only looking for a few advanced players who want to play in college and compete on one of the best teams in the nation against the top programs in the most competitive tournaments in front of hundreds of college coaches.
+Tryouts start July 24 so register now for tryouts if you are new to Madlax.
 Returners should just register for the season (not tryouts).
-Tryout details HERE.
-If you have questions, EMAIL A DIRECTOR HERE.

 Madlax 2020 traveled to Philadelphia to William Penn Charter tp play two games against some of the top programs in the country, HHH (PA) & Leading Edge (NJ).